geosolutions-it/doc-cread/sysadmin/source/hub/maintaining/upgrading/index.rst

  Minor releases, such as CKAN 1.8 and CKAN 2.1, increment the minor version number.
 These releases are not as disruptive as major releases, but backwards-incompatible changes *may* be introduced in minor releases.
-The :doc:`/changelog` will document any breaking changes.
+The changelog will document any breaking changes.
 We aim to release a minor version of CKAN roughly every three months.

 Patch Releases